oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 #### 1.4.1 Python version

-AI Explorer for Apps requires exactly **Python 3.11**, neither older nor newer.
+The framework requires exactly **Python 3.11**, neither older nor newer.
 Download and follow the instruction **[here](https://www.python.org/downloads/release/python-3110/)** to install it on your system.

 ##### 1.4.1.1 Install Python 3.11 on macOS
 If you are using a recent version of macOS, you will need to install that version side by side with the builtin one.
 In a shell run: